Dominik Livaković: Dinamo Zagreb

+Fenerbahçe

+On 25 August 2023, Livaković joined Süper Lig club Fenerbahçe on a €6.65 million fee, signing a 5-year contract.
+On 6 September, he was announced as one of the nominees for the 2023 Yashin Trophy.

+On 17 September 2023, he made his Süper Lig debut against Antalyaspor in a 3-2 home win in Şükrü Saraçoğlu Stadium.
+On 21 September 2023, he made his continental debut with the team against Nordsjaelland in a 3-1 win, UEFA Conference League home match.

+On 26 September 2024, he saved his compatriot Franjo Ivanović's 90+2 minutes penalty kick against Union Saint-Gilloise in a 2-1 win, UEFA Europa League home match.

+Loan to Girona

+On 1 September 2025, Livaković joined La Liga club Girona on loan for the remainder of the 2025–26 season.

 International career

-Livaković received his first call-up to the Croatia national football team for their friendly against Moldova in May 2016.
-He made his debut against Chile in the 2017 China Cup where Croatia lost on penalties.
+Livaković received his first call-up to the Croatia national football team for their friendly match against Moldova in May 2016.
+He debuted against Chile in the 2017 China Cup where Croatia lost on penalties.

 In May 2018 Livaković was named to Croatia's preliminary 32-man squad for the 2018 FIFA World Cup in Russia, and was eventually part of the team that finished runners-up after losing the final against France.
-He made his competitive debut against England in the 2018–19 Nations League match held on 12 October 2018 at Stadion Rujevica in Rijeka, which ended in a scoreless draw.
+He made his competitive debut against England in the 2018–19 Nations League match held on 12 October 2018 at Stadion Rujevica in Rijeka, which ended in a goalless draw.

-After disappointing performances by Lovre Kalinić, Livaković became Croatia's first-choice goalkeeper for the UEFA Euro 2020 qualifying campaign, starting with matchday 3 against Wales, held on 8 June 2019.

-On 5 December 2022, in the 2022 FIFA World Cup round of 16 match against Japan, Livaković was named man of the match after saving three penalties in the shoot-out to help his side advance to the quarter-finals.
-He became the third goalkeeper to make three saves in a World Cup shoot-out, after Ricardo in 2006 and his fellow countryman Danijel Subašić in 2018.
-In the aforementioned quarter-finals, he saved another penalty in the shoot-out against Brazil, helping Croatia advance to the semi-finals.
-The performance earned him another man of the match award, as well as the rare 10/10 rating from L'Équipe, making him the 15th player in the magazine's history to be awarded it.
-Despite being one of the favourites for the FIFA World Cup Golden Glove award, he lost it to Emiliano Martínez.
+On 5 December 2022, in the 2022 FIFA World Cup round of 16 match against Japan, Livaković was named Man of the Match after saving three penalties in the shoot-out to help his side advance to the quarter-finals.
+In said quarter-finals, he saved another penalty in the shoot-out against Brazil, helping Croatia advance to the semi-finals.
+He produced eleven saves, with the performance earning him another Man of the Match award, as well as the rare 10/10 rating from L'Équipe, making him the 15th player in the magazine's history to be awarded it.
+Despite being one of the favorites for the Golden Glove award, he lost it to Emiliano Martínez.

 Personal life

 Livaković hails from a prominent family.
 His father Zdravko Livaković is a construction engineer and a former State Secretary in the Ministry of the Sea, Transport and Infrastructure during the mandate of Božidar Kalmeta.
 His paternal grandfather and grandmother were a radiologist and an English teacher, respectively.
 His mother Manuela Skoblar is Josip Skoblar's first cousin once removed.

 In June 2022, Livaković married his long-time girlfriend Helena Matić in the Zadar Cathedral.

-He credited Danijel Subašić, David de Gea and Iker Casillas as his football role models.
+He credited Danijel Subašić, David de Gea, and Iker Casillas as his football role models.